raimuucka/ArduinoSTM32wiki/Bootloader.md

 ### A modified bootloader is being developed as an effort to increase the Flash and RAM available for sketches.
+### Please note that changing the bootloader may render the board unusable unless you can re-write the bootloader by other means (ST-Link or perpetual bootloader mode with Serial connection to UART1, not Serial USB).
+Change the bootloader only if you are confident with the process.

 Currently the changes are still being tested, but the targets are:
 * Maintain compatibility with older bootloader.